You may have seen the selling points, the advertisements, and the claims that many trampoline companies come up with these days.

 Instead, your body is working to fix all the effects of gravity on your body, causing you to slouch or have a hunched posture when you are sleeping.
 So, you are not essentially gaining height but rather restoring your original body height.
 What I am trying to say is that height gain has little to nothing to do with stretching.

 Don’t get me wrong, I love trampoline jumping, and it offers a boatload of benefits.
 However, it does not negate the effects that gravity produces on your body completely.
 Neither does it create a state of perfect relaxation.
-So, getting a sound sleep and jumping on a trampoline are pretty different, to say the least.
+So, getting a sound sleep and jumping on a trampoline is pretty different, to say the least.

 And as it turns out, research shows no noticeable difference in height before and after jumping on a trampoline.
 But some people still think that trampoline jumping can help permanent height gain in young children if you get them jumping from an early age.